Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks: Protocol description

-\paragraph{From identification to signatures via Fiat–Shamir.} To obtain a non-interactive signature, we apply the Fiat–Shamir transform \cite{FIAT} to the above identification protocol in the random-oracle model.
-Concretely, the signer first produces the round commitments (with fresh permutations and randomness), then computes a hash $h=\mathcal H(\mathrm{Encode}(G,k,C^{(0)},\dots,C^{(t-1)},M))$ of the public data, all commitments, and the message $M$ using a canonical encoder $\mathrm{Encode}(\cdot)$.
-A public “hash-to-edges” parser deterministically derives the challenge edges from $h$, and the signer includes only the openings for the endpoints of those edges.
-A verifier recomputes the same hash from $(G,k)$, the commitments, and $M$, rederives the edges, and checks the openings and color distinctness.
-This faithfully instantiates the commit–challenge–response structure without interaction while preventing post-hoc challenge bias.
+To obtain a non-interactive signature scheme, we apply the Fiat--Shamir transform~\cite{FIAT} to the identification protocol in the random-oracle model.
+The signer first computes the round commitments using fresh permutations and fresh randomness, then evaluates

+on the public data, the commitments, and the message \(M\), where \(\mathrm{Encode}(\cdot)\) is a canonical encoding procedure.
+A public hash-to-edges parser deterministically derives the challenge edges from \(h\), and the signer includes the openings corresponding to the endpoints of those edges.
+Verification recomputes the same hash from \((G,k)\), the commitments, and \(M\), derives the same challenge edges, and checks the openings together with color distinctness.